Previous Page Next Page

 • The information does not meet the legal definition of abuse, neglect, or exploitation.

-Regarding Reports of Family Violence
+Reports of Family Violence

-The intake specialist completes a Clearly Not Reportable Re: Elder/Disabled Adult I&R for a report on family violence that does not include children in the home or meet abuse, neglect or exploitation definitions.
+The intake specialist completes an I&R Clearly not reportable- re: elder/disabled adult when a report on family violence involves an elderly or disabled adult and does not include children in the home, but the concerns do not meet abuse, neglect, or exploitation definitions.

 3160 Standards Compliance

-SWI Policy and Procedures June 2022
+SWI Policy and Procedures December 2023

-Examples of DCL Standards Compliance concerns include:
+Examples of I&R DCL Standards Compliance include:

-• A child care center is serving only cold meals to the children.
+• A childcare center is serving only cold meals to the children.

-Examples of RCCL Standards Compliance concerns include:
+Examples of I&R RCL Standards Compliance include:

 • A residential treatment center is serving only cold meals to the children.